-Kristi is sharing a list of inexpensive, healthy foods to help you feed your family nutritious meals without spending a lot of money:
+Here is a list of healthy foods for under a dollar to help you feed your family nutritious meals without spending a lot of money:

 There is a common misconception that in order to feed your family healthy food, you need to spend a lot of money.
 You might be surprised to hear that feeding your family healthy food is actually more affordable than processed foods.
 The trick is knowing what to buy and when to buy it.

-Recently I posted a What Produce is In Season When Guide, if you missed it you can read it here.
-Buying produce that is in season will dramatically decrease your grocery budget and allow you purchase several healthy foods for under $1.
+Recently I posted a guide to what produce is in season when.
+Buying produce that is in-season will dramatically decrease your grocery budget and allow you to purchase several healthy foods for under a dollar.
 While produce is one of the most affordable ways to eat healthy foods, it isn’t the only way!
-There are so many foods on the market that you can find for under $1.
+There are so many healthy foods for under a dollar on the market.

 Almonds – Almonds are the perfect snack while you are out running errands or just sitting on the couch enjoying a movie.
 Almonds cost around 60 cents per serving of 20 – 25 almonds.

-Garbanzo Beans – These beans are loaded with fiber and you can quickly add them to salads or make a tasty hummus.
+Garbanzo Beans – These beans are loaded with fiber and you can quickly add them to salads or make your own hummus.
 Garbanzo beans will typically cost you around 30 cents per 1/2 cup.
 You can purchase garbanzo beans in a can for around $1

 Pinto Beans – Refried beans are very easy to make and offer much more health benefits if you make your own.
 Pinto beans add fiber and protein to your diet and come in at a price of 25 cents per 1/2 cup.

 Rice – Rice is a healthy and frugal staple.
 Especially if you avoid packaged rice and cook it from scratch.
 There are many different varieties and most varieties can be found for under a $1.00 a pound.
 You can use rice as the base for dinner, in soups, or as a side dish.
-Cook rice in bulk on the weekends to use in meals through out the week.
-Here are several different methods for cooking rice.
+Cook rice in bulk on the weekends to use in meals throughout the week.
+Here are several different methods of cooking rice.

 Lentils – Lentils are similar in price to beans.
 You can buy them in the bulk bins for less than a dollar a pound.
 Unlike beans, lentils do not require soaking, so you can prepare them in about 30 minutes.
 They are great as a side dish or in soups.

-Chicken Breasts – Chicken breasts are a little more expensive than the other options on this list.
+Chicken Breasts – Chicken breasts are a little more expensive than the other healthy foods for under a dollar.
 However, if you want meat in your diet chicken breasts are an excellent choice.
 Chicken freezes for up to six months and you can cook a variety of recipes with chicken.
-Chicken will cost you about 75 cents per serving, but is still a much more affordable option than processed chicken strips!
+A chicken will cost you about 75 cents per serving, but is still a much more affordable option than processed chicken strips!
 You can save even more by buying a whole chicken and then use the bones to make homemade chicken broth.

-Low-fat Yogurt – If you are looking to add both protein and calcium to your diet low-fat yogurt is a great option.
+Yogurt – If you are looking to add both protein and calcium to yogurt is a great option.
 One cup of low-fat yogurt will cost you anywhere from 75 cents to $1.
 You can save even more on yogurt by making yogurt from scratch.

 Whole Grain Pasta – You can cook a variety of dishes with pasta!
+You can make any number of inexpensive meals like this asparagus and pasta salad.
 Take your pasta dishes up a notch by using whole grain pasta.
 Whole grain pasta has a higher nutritional value over regular pasta and doesn’t cost much more.
 Depending on where you shop whole grain pasta can easily be found for about 98 cents a box!